Text Us to Get Started!

 The best practices for using a notice like this include establishing that the infringing individual or business has noticed.
 This will ensure that they cannot claim ignorance of their infringement.

-A demand letter should be delivered via certified mail, return receipt requested.
+A demand letter should be delivered via certified mail, with a return receipt requested.
 When you receive the receipt, file it away, anticipating potential litigation.

 WHAT ARE THE PENALTIES FOR VIOLATING A CEASE AND DESIST LETTER?